Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Effects of flux limit criteria on galaxy clustering

-Following \cite{Hawkins2003} and \cite{Li-06b}, we use the angular correlation function of the parent photometric sample to correct the fiber collision effect on the projected correlation function obtained from the spectroscopic sample.
+Following \cite{Hawkins2003} and \cite{Li-06b}, we correct for the effect of fiber collisions using angular correlation function of the parent photometric sample.
 We first estimate the angular correlation for both the parent photometric sample ($w_{\rm p}(\theta)$) and the spectroscopic sample ($w_{\rm s}(\theta)$).
-Note that $w_{\rm s}$ is corrected for the Sampling Rate Effect described above.
+Note that $w_{\rm s}$ is corrected for the sampling rate and redshift success effect as described above.
 When computing the galaxy-galaxy pair count $DD$ in \autoref{eq:LS}, we weight each pair by

-where $\theta$ is the angular separation of the galaxy pair.
+where $\theta_{ij}$ is the angular separation of the pair between the $i$-th galaxy and the $j$-th galaxy.
 As demonstrated in \citet{Li-06a}, this weighting method works well in correcting the underestimation of the clustering on scales where fiber collision effect is significant.
+The weighting scheme works as follow: for the pair formed by the $i$-th and $j$-th galaxy, we compute their separations perpendicular ($r_{\perp, ij}$) and parallel ($\pi_{ij}$) to the line-of-sight, and the angular separation ($\theta_{ij}$).
+We only use $\theta_{ij}$ to calculate the weight $w_{{\rm fiber},ij}$ for the pair formed by the $i$-th and $j$-th galaxy using \autoref{eq:f_theta}.
+Then we count the galaxy-galaxy pairs as function of $r_{\perp}$ and $\pi$.
+The counts of galaxy-galaxy pairs are computed using $DD(r_{\perp},\pi)=\sum w_{{\rm sky},i}w_{{\rm sky},j}w_{{\rm fiber},ij}$, where the sum runs over all the galaxy-galaxy pairs of given separation ($r_{\perp}$, $\pi$) in the observed sample.
+The counts of galaxy-random pairs are computed using $DR(r_{\perp},\pi)=\sum w_{{\rm sky},i}$, where the sum runs over all galaxy-random pairs of given separation ($r_{\perp}$,$\pi$) between the observed and random samples.

+The weighting scheme described above has been widely adopted in previous studies of galaxy clustering, and is labelled as the ``conventional method'' in what follows.
+Applying this method to our mock catalogs, we obtain the $w_{\rm p}(r_{\perp})$ measurements and plot them as orange circles/lines in \autoref{fig:wp_cor}, for the same mass and redshift bins.
+The black dashed lines represent the results without any corrections where the sampling rate is about 70\%.
+We also plot results with a sampling rate 50\% as the gray dash-dot lines.
+It can be seen that even $w_{\rm p}(r_{\perp})$ on large scales can be affected by incomplete sampling.
+As can be seen, the conventional method fails to reproduce the {\em true} correlation function, although it successfully reproduces the correlation function of the ``100\% complete'' sample.